-Public health leaders have blamed Americans’ lack of urgency on mixed public health messaging about boosters, vaccine hesitancy, and pandemic fatigue.
-But vaccine hesitancy among the elderly, the highest risk group, is uncommon.
-Almost everyone 65 and older—93%—has received their first two shots.
+We have blamed Americans’ lack of urgency to get vaccinated on everything from mixed public health messaging about boosters to vaccine hesitancy to pandemic fatigue.
+But it turns out that vaccine hesitancy among the elderly, the highest risk group, is uncommon.
+Almost everyone 65 and older — 93 percent — has received their first two shots.

 Booster shots are another story.
 Less than half of those 65+ are up to date on their boosters.
 The slow booster uptake is an urgent problem for everyone, but it may be approaching an emergency for elderly Americans.
-The U.S. has struggled to get COVID-19 booster shots into arms.
+But slow uptake probably isn’t due to vaccine skepticism, it’s because of simple logistics.
+The U.S. has struggled to get COVID-19 booster shots into arms in general.
 Half of the public has heard very little about the new booster.
-Many of our elderly residents tell us that they don’t know that a new booster exists, or if they are eligible for it.
+Many of our elderly residents tell us that they don’t know a new booster exists, or if they are eligible for it.
 The newest booster has been approved for everyone 5 years and above.